 Recently, a middle-aged Australian man was mauled by the tiger that he was trying to cuddle in a place called Tiger Kingdom, Phuket.
 The attack was many things: a tragedy, an inevitability and a reminder — tigers are not supposed to be in enclosures.
 They aren’t supposed to be docile like a household pet.
 Tigers already have a kingdom, they don’t need us to build them a new one out of concrete.
 Ironically, the man who was attacked probably had the realest and most authentic tiger experience of anyone else who has gone to that place.
 Tigers eat people.
 It’s what my tiger — fierce, fearsome, a predator, a queen — it’s what she would have done.

 The strange thing is that most of us come from places with a very low tolerance for animal exploitation or cruelty.
 Very few of us buy fur, we don’t condone circuses with performing animals, we buy free-range eggs, we take dogs away from people who can’t properly look after them.
-Last week in New Zealand a cat got shot and it was front page news.
-Yet still, thousands go to Thailand and visit these parks or ride those elephants – their long-held convictions about the treatment of animals apparently gone.
+I remember not that long ago in New Zealand when a cat got shot and it was front-page news.
+Yet still, thousands go to Thailand and visit these parks or ride those elephants — their long-held convictions about the treatment of animals apparently gone.
 How do we let this happen?
 And why?

 Animal cruelty abroad is one of those things.
 The exploitation of animals in places like India or Thailand is so common that we easily forget to notice the abject cruelty which is happening before our eyes and which in most cases, we ourselves are funding.

 During my time in India, I tried to rationalise my desensitisation to the cruelty of animals around me by arguing that there are issues of human rights which need to be addressed before we focus our minds on critters.
-Feed the starving children with flies in their eyes and swollen bellies before we take the horse which pulls fat Americans around chaotic New Delhi streets all day to a nice, green pasture, right?
 No. If you dumb down that rationalisation to its core, what you are basically saying is: Oh, it’s fine for me to accept a ride on this man’s emaciated, partially-blind camel because somewhere in this city a family doesn’t have enough for dinner.
-Without trying to follow the lead of dumb vegan extremists in the world who liken battery farming to the Holocaust – an inconceivably ridiculous comparison – we do need to remember: just because one problem exists doesn’t mean another isn’t important.
+Just because one problem exists doesn’t mean another isn’t important.
 When you can contribute to the resolution of the problem simply by not patting the tiger, then it’s pretty fucked if you still do.